 - Many doctors recommend using barrier methods of birth control: condoms or a diaphragm with spermicide.

 - Another option is a non-hormonal intrauterine device (IUD) such as ParaGard, made of copper.
 (It is best to avoid IUDs that use hormones, like Mirena.)
 Highly effective for birth control, ParaGard doesn’t carry the risk of added hormones and works for 10 years after uterine insertion.
 It can also be removed if a woman wants to become pregnant.
+However, some women experience an inflammatory reaction to copper and foreign materials.

 - For women who are certain they do not want to become pregnant in the future, permanent birth control is an option.
 For women, surgery closes the fallopian tubes and stops eggs from entering the uterus.
 For men, vasectomy cuts and seals the tubes that carry sperm in the semen.